EPC-MSU/co2mon/README.md

     # If you own a server with DNS name domain.com and want your device be accessable with port 17137 (GatewayPorts must be enabled in sshd config file on the your-domain.com)
     ssh -N -R 17137:localhost:15137 user@your-domain.com

 To avoid asking for a password you need to use generate public-private keys pair and upload your public key on the your-domain.com with this manual http://www.linuxproblem.org/art_9.html.
-You can make ssh tunnel start automatically.
-Just be sure that ssh do not ask a password on connect and your device is accessible with http://your-domain.com:17137.
+You can make ssh tunnel start automatically on boot.
+You would have to create key pair using the same manual but with sudo, because systemd runs under root and the key pair must belong to root.
+Check that ssh do not ask a password on connect with

+    # Run that to see that no password is asked and no dialog is initiated
+    sudo ssh -N -R 17137:localhost:15137 user@your-domain.com

+and your device is accessible with http://your-domain.com:17137.
 Then edit ./systemd/ssh-tunnel.service to set it on your domain etc. Then:

     # Set the rules for automatic ssh tunnel startup with systemd
     sudo cp ./systemd/ssh-tunnel.service /etc/systemd/system/